smoynes/elsie/docs/README.txt

             The path is made in the walking of it. -- Zhuangzi

-This is 𝔼𝕃𝕊𝕀𝔼, an exploration of the  LC-3: a little computer that is simple and imaginary.
+This is 𝔼𝕃𝕊𝕀𝔼, an exploration of the  LC-3: a model computer that is small, simple, and imaginary.

 The project includes: